Dr. Jesse Zondervan

 Earth Scientist

-Geospatial Analysis, Surface Processes, Transdisciplinary Science, Emerging Tech, Exponential Organisations
+Geospatial Analysis, Surface Processes, Transdisciplinary Science, Emerging Tech, Climate Solutions, Geoscience for UN SDGs

 Wilbe BSF Fellow & Founder in Residence